nnadeau/academic-kickstart/content/home/about.md

   course = "B.Eng. in Mechanical & Biomedical Engineering"
   institution = "McGill University" year = 2014

 +++

 # Bio

-Nicholas Nadeau is a senior R&D Engineer at AON3D and a PhD candidate at École de technologie supérieure.
+Hi!
+I'm Nicholas Nadeau.

-He is a professional engineer (P.Eng.), member of the Ordre des ingénieurs du Québec (OIQ), and an associate value specialist (AVS).
+I'm a professional engineer (P.Eng.), member of the Ordre des ingénieurs du Québec (OIQ), and an associate value specialist (AVS).
+I've spent the last decade creating unique technologies for the biomedical, robotics, and additive manufacturing domains.

+I'm currently the Engineering Manager at AON3D and a PhD candidate at École de technologie supérieure.